Aipcecodes/codes/SI - Code of Ethics for Journalists of Slovenia.md

 28. A journalist has the right to turn down a job that is in breach of this Code and the professional standards of the journalist profession.

-29. No one shall change the meaning or rewrite the article of a journalist without the journalist’s consent.
+29. No one shall change the meaning or rewrite the article of a journalist without the journalist's consent.
 A journalist has the right to sign articles written by the journalist.
-It is not possible to sign said articles without the journalist’s knowledge or against the journalist’s will.
+It is not possible to sign said articles without the journalist's knowledge or against the journalist's will.

 \* When applying the exceptions permitted by Articles 12, 13, 14, and 17, and when interfering with the rights of others, a journalist must obtain the opinion of the editor-in-chief.